 The caseworker reached out to the U.S. Department of Education, which then reached out to FedLoan Servicing.
 The caseworker continued to update Thomas and Christine as the case progressed.

 Within four weeks, an updated payment account was completed by FedLoan.
-This updated payment count had nearly all payments marked as qualifying for the past five years.
+This updated payment count had nearly all payments marked as qualifying for the employment period of the previous five years.
 All it took was some additional prodding from an outside source to get the PSLF payment count adjusted.

 What if you need more than a response to an inquiry?

 Thomas was simply waiting to hear back for a request.
 If your situation is more extreme than a miscalculated payment count, such as entering into a dispute with FedLoan Servicing, then consider hiring a student loan lawyer.
 They are there to help with situations that have escalated beyond inquiries.
-These type of situations are not a caseworker’s job in any way.
+These type of situations are not a caseworker’s job anyway.